muthusathya1/myDSALearning/README.md

 Problem Constraints

-1 <= length of the array <= 100000
+1 <= N, length of each word <= 105

-1 <= A[i] <= 109
-1 <= B <= 109
+Sum of the length of all words <= 2 * 106

 Input Format

-The first argument given is the integer array A.
+The first argument is a string array A of size N.

-The second argument given is integer B.
+The second argument is a string B of size 26, denoting the order.

 Output Format

-Return the first continuous sub-array which adds to B and if the answer does not exist return an array with a single integer "-1".
+Return 1 if and only if the given words are sorted lexicographically in this alien language else, return 0.